Donar's Oak: Location of Gaesmere

 By the nineteenth century Gaesmere was identified as Geismar in the Schwalm-Eder district, for instance by August Neander.
 There are a few dissenting voices: in his 1916 translation of Willibald's Vita Bonifacii, George W. Robinson says "The location [of the tree] is uncertain.
 There are in Hesse several places named Geismar."
-Historian Thomas F. X. Noble (2000) describes the location of the tree felling as "still unidentified".
-In the late 19th century, folklorist and philologist Francis Barton Gummere identifies the Gaesemere of the attestation as Geismar, a district of Frankenberg located in Hesse.
+The historian Thomas F. X. Noble (2000) describes the location of the tree felling as "still unidentified".
+In the late 19th century the folklorist and philologist Francis Barton Gummere identified the Gaesemere of the attestation as Geismar, a district of Frankenberg located in Hesse.

 However, most scholars agree that the site mentioned by Willibald is Geismar near Fritzlar.
-In 1897 historian C. Neuber placed the Donar Oak "im Kreise Fritzlar".
-While Gregor Richter, in 1906, noted that one scholar considered Hofgeismar as a possible location, he himself comments that most people consider Geismar near Fritzlar as the right place.
+In 1897 the historian C. Neuber placed the Donar Oak "im Kreise Fritzlar".
+While Gregor Richter in 1906 noted that one scholar considered Hofgeismar as a possible location, he himself comments that most people consider Geismar near Fritzlar as the right place.
 Unequivocal identification of Geismar near Fritzlar as the location of the Donar Oak is found in the Catholic Encyclopedia, in teaching materials for religious studies classes in Germany, in the work of Alexander Demandt, in histories of the Carolingians, and in the work of Lutz von Padberg.
 The Reallexikon der Germanischen Altertumskunde notes that for Willibald it was probably not necessary to specify the location any further because he presumed it widely known.
 This Geismar was close to Büraburg, then a hill castle and a Frankish stronghold.